Synochess Synochess

 Advisor

 The Advisor moves and captures exactly like a king.
 Unlike the king, it can be captured.
 While there is no equivalent piece in Xiangqi or Janggi, there is no palace in Synochess.
-As such, the Advisor needed to be stronger in order to protect its king, and one might think of its movements as combining the strength of two Xiangqi advisors to cover all 8 squares.
+As such, the Advisor needed to be stronger to protect its king, and one might think of its movements as combining the strength of two Xiangqi advisors to cover all 8 squares.

 Piece valuation